sedol1339/files/abstracts.md

 ## OOD

+#optimization Ben-Tal, A., Ghaoui, L. E., & Nemirovski, A. (2009).
+Robust Optimization. . doi: 10.1515/9781400831050 https://www.researchgate.net/publication/258222788_Robust_Optimization

+    - We present the Robust Optimization (RO) paradigm, primarily for Uncertain Linear, Conic Quadratic, and Semidefinite Programming; Part I, perhaps with chapter 4 skipped, can be used as a stand-alone graduatelevel textbook on Robust Linear Programming, or as a base of a semester-long graduate course on Robust Optimization; in Part II the main concepts are extended to uncertain Convex Programming problems in the conic form; Part III is devoted to Robust Multi-Stage Decision Making (Robust Dynamic Programming, Adjustable Robust Counterparts); Parts II and III can be read independently of each other; a short, single-chapter Part IV presents three realistic examples, worked out in full detail, of application of the RO methodology
+    - The data of real-world optimization problems are not known exactly (measurement/estimation errors etc.); even a small uncertainty in the data can make the nominal optimal solution to the problem completely meaningless from a practical viewpoint
+    - Robust Optimization is a methodology to generate a robust solution, that is immunized against the effect of data uncertainty; "immunized against uncertainty" means worst-case-oriented: a solution should remain feasible for the constraints, whatever the realization of the data; let us call such a solution robust feasible
+    - In Stochastic Optimization (SO), the uncertain numerical data are assumed to be random (their distribution is only partially known); both Robust and Stochastic Optimization are aimed at answering the same question (albeit in different settings), the question of building an uncertainty-immunized solution to an optimization problem with uncertain data; stochastic and Robust Optimization are complementary approaches for handling data uncertainty in Optimization, each having its own advantages and drawbacks
+    - In chapter 12, we present some applications of Robust Optimization in the context of Machine Learning; for example, in robust SVM we need to trade-off the training loss and the amount of robustness with respect to spherical perturbations of the data points; one approach is to minimize the worst-case training loss under perturbations of the data points; to our knowledge, the results in this chapter are new

+#domain_adaptation Ganin, Ya., & Lempitsky, V. (2014).
+Unsupervised Domain Adaptation by Backpropagation. arXiv, 1409.7495.
+Retrieved from https://arxiv.org/abs/1409.7495v2

+    - We propose gradient reversal: a new approach to domain adaptation that can be implemented with little effort
+    - Our approach promotes learning useful features that are invariant between the domains
+    - On top of the feature extractor, we optimize two discriminative classifiers: 1) the class label predictor, 2) the domain classifier that discriminates between the source and the target domains during training
+    - We reverse the gradients on the second classifier to maximize the loss on it; this ecourages domain-invariant features
+    - The only non-standard component is a gradient reversal layer that leaves the input unchanged during forward propagation and reverses the gradient by multiplying it by a negative scalar during the backpropagation

-Li, D., Yang, Y., Song, Y.-Z., & Hospedales, T. M. (2017).
+#ood_generalization Li, D., Yang, Y., Song, Y.-Z., & Hospedales, T. M. (2017).
 Deeper, Broader and Artier Domain Generalization. arXiv, 1710.03077.
 Retrieved from https://arxiv.org/abs/1710.03077v1

-    - A problem is to learn domain-agnostic model from multiple training domains, and apply to unseen domain
+    - A Domain Generalization (DG) problem is to learn domain-agnostic model from multiple training domains, and apply to unseen domain
     - Motivation: target domains may have sparse data for training
-    - We develop a low-rank parameterized CNN model for end-to-end Domain Generalization
-    - This model is based on Tucker decomposition to reduce number of parameters
+    - We develop a low-rank parameterized CNN model based on Tucker decomposition to reduce number of parameters
     - Every weight tensor for a given domain is the sum of a domain specific tensor and a domain agnostic tensor
-    - We develop a Domain Generalization benchmark covering photo, sketch, cartoon and painting domains
+    - We develop a DG benchmark covering photo, sketch, cartoon and painting domains
     - Our method outperforms existing DG alternatives

-Peng, X., Bai, Q., Xia, X., Huang, Z., Saenko, K., & Wang, B. (2018).
+#domain_adaptation Peng, X., Bai, Q., Xia, X., Huang, Z., Saenko, K., & Wang, B. (2018).
 Moment Matching for Multi-Source Domain Adaptation. arXiv, 1812.01754.
 Retrieved from https://arxiv.org/abs/1812.01754v4

-    - We aim to transfer knowledge learned from multiple labeled source domains to an unlabeled target domain
+    - A Domain Adaptation problem is to transfer knowledge learned from multiple labeled source domains to an unlabeled target domain
     - We collect a DomainNet dataset with 6 domains, ~0.6 million images, 345 categories
     - We propose Moment Matching for Multi-Source Domain Adaptation (M3SDA)
     - It consists of three components: feature extractor, moment matching component, and classifiers
     - Moment matching component dynamically aligns moments of domains feature distributions (fig. 3)

-Arjovsky, M., Bottou, L., Gulrajani, I., & Lopez-Paz, D. (2019).
+#ood_generalization Arjovsky, M., Bottou, L., Gulrajani, I., & Lopez-Paz, D. (2019).
 Invariant Risk Minimization. arXiv, 1907.02893.
 Retrieved from https://arxiv.org/abs/1907.02893v3

     - Problem: training data may contain spurious correlations (we do not expect them to hold in the future)
     - We assume that the training data is collected into distinct, separate environments
     - We want to learn correlations that are stable across training environments
     - We propose Invariant Risk Minimization (IRM) with the idea: to learn invariances across environments, find a data representation such that the optimal classifier on top of that representation matches for all environments
-    - We pose the constrained optimization problem and simplify it into the practical version
+    - We formulate the IRM: an idealistic objective, whic is bi-leveled and challenging optimization problem
+    - We then simplify it into the IRMv1: practical version, when we optimize a feature extractor, and a scalar and fixed “dummy” classifier (or regressor) sits on top of it, and we want this classifier to be optimal in all environments
+    - The gradient norm penalty is used to measure the optimality of the dummy classifier at each environment, and a regularization coefficient is used to balance predictive power (as in ERM) and the invariance

+#ood_generalization Sagawa, S., Koh, P. W., Hashimoto, T. B., & Liang, P. (2019).
+Distributionally Robust Neural Networks for Group Shifts: On the Importance of Regularization for Worst-Case Generalization. arXiv, 1911.08731.
+Retrieved from https://arxiv.org/abs/1911.08731v2

+    - To avoid learning models that rely on spurious correlations it is a good idea to train models to minimize the worst-case loss over training groups which are selected being aware of spurious correlations.
+This is called Distributionally robust optimization (DRO), in short this is ERM while increasing the importance of domains with larger errors
+    - The problem: if a model achieves zero training loss, then it is optimal on both DRO and ERM objectives; so in the vanishing training loss regime DRO models are not better than ERM
+    - We study DRO on NLU, facial attribute recognition, bird recognition
+    - We show that strongly-regularized group DRO models that do not attain vanishing training loss can significantly outperform both regularized and unregularized ERM models
+    - So, regularization is especially important for good worst-case performance
+    - We introduce a new stochastic optimizer for group DRO that is stable and scales to large models and datasets

+#domain_adaptation Xu, M., Zhang, J., Ni, B., Li, T., Wang, C., Tian, Q., & Zhang, W. (2020).
+Adversarial Domain Adaptation with Domain Mixup.
+AAAI, 34(04), 6502–6509. doi: 10.1609/aaai.v34i04.6123

+    - To achieve adversarial domain adaptation, earlier it was proposed to use a domain discriminator; in order to fool this domain discriminator, the extracted features should be domain-invariant
+    - We presenta new GAN-based method: adversarial domain adaptation with domain mixup (DM-ADA)
+    - This framework maps both domains to a common latent distribution, and efficiently transfers our knowledge learned on the supervised domain to its unsupervised counterpart

 Krueger, D., Caballero, E., Jacobsen, J.-H., Zhang, A., Binas, J., Zhang, D., ...Courville, A. (2020).
 Out-of-Distribution Generalization via Risk Extrapolation (REx). arXiv, 2003.00688.
 Retrieved from https://arxiv.org/abs/2003.00688v5